Obscuretone/obscuretone.github.io/public/posts/en/glass_ceiling.md

 None of those trends are perfect forecasts.
 They measure different slices of capability.
 But they agree on the shape: useful AI capabilities are improving on the scale of months.

 So six months to a year is a plausible window for other frontier systems to reach the public-access ceiling.
-The point is not that every lab becomes equally good.
-The point is that once several labs can reach "maximum permitted AI," the public no longer experiences the race as unlimited capability growth.
+Once several labs can reach "maximum permitted AI," the public no longer experiences the race as unlimited capability growth.

 The off-the-shelf models still improve.

 They improve toward a public maximum.

-After that, overshooting the wall is not a consumer feature.
-It is a reason to gate the model.
+After that, overshooting the wall becomes a reason to gate the model.

 ## The New Race